luccadimario/Web-Testament/client/README.md

 The Web Testament is a work in progress based on community and internet cooperation to create a full history of the World Wide Web.

-# Key Highlights
+# Client Side

-This program integrates Auth0 as well as privately hosted proxy servers to ensure secure data.

-Works with the Auth0 Management API as a secure way to store user metadata.
+This program holds the front end for the Web Testament.

-Uses React.JS to form a comfortable user interface that is also securely integrated.
+It utilizes ReactJS to allow for a easy to use user interface that securely interacts with a back end.

-Communicates with a privately hosted proxy server. *Currently just pulls simple information from external APIs.*

-Hosted with AWS.